Amazon Athena for SQL

 Q: How do I control access to my data?

-Amazon Athena allows you to control access to your data by using AWS Identity and Access Management (IAM) policies, Access Control Lists (ACLs), and Amazon S3 bucket policies.
+Athena allows you to control access to your data by using AWS Identity and Access Management (IAM) policies, access control lists (ACLs), and S3 bucket policies.
 With IAM policies, you can grant IAM users fine-grained control to your S3 buckets.
-By controlling access to data in S3, you can restrict users from querying it using Athena.
+By controlling access to data on S3, you can restrict users from querying it using Athena.

-Q: Can Athena query encrypted data in Amazon S3?
+Q: Can Athena query encrypted data in S3?

-Yes, you can query data that’s encrypted using Server-Side Encryption with Amazon S3-Managed Encryption Keys, Server-Side Encryption with AWS Key Management Service (KMS)– Managed Keys, and Client-Side Encryption with keys managed by KMS.
-Amazon Athena also integrates with KMS and provides you an option to encrypt your result sets.
+Yes, you can query data that’s encrypted using server-side encryption (SSE) with S3-managed encryption keys, SSE with AWS Key Management Service (KMS)–managed keys, and client-side encryption (CSE) with keys managed by AWS KMS.
+Athena also integrates with AWS KMS and provides you with an option to encrypt your result sets.

 Q: Is Athena highly available?

 Yes.
-Amazon Athena is highly available and executes queries using compute resources across multiple facilities, automatically routing queries appropriately if a particular facility is unreachable.
-Athena uses Amazon S3 as its underlying data store, making your data highly available and durable.
-Amazon S3 provides durable infrastructure to store important data and is designed for durability of 99.999999999% of objects.
+Athena is highly available and runs queries using compute resources across multiple facilities, automatically routing queries appropriately if a particular facility is unreachable.
+Athena uses S3 as its underlying data store, making your data highly available and durable.
+S3 provides durable infrastructure to store important data.
 Your data is redundantly stored across multiple facilities and multiple devices in each facility.

 Q: Can I provide cross-account access to someone else’s S3 bucket?

-Yes, you can provide cross-account access to Amazon S3.
+Yes, you can provide cross-account access to S3.

-Amazon Athena is priced per query and charges based on the amount of data scanned by the query.
-You can store data in a variety of formats on Amazon S3.
+Athena is priced per query and charges based on the amount of data scanned by the query.
+You can store data in various formats on S3.
 If you compress your data, partition, or convert it to columnar storage formats, you pay less because you scan less data.
-Converting data to the columnar format allows Athena to read only the columns it needs to process the query.
-Please see the Athena pricing page for more details
+Converting data to the columnar format allows Athena to read only the columns that it must process the query.
+For more details, review the Amazon Athena pricing page.

 Q: Why do I get charged less when I use a columnar format?

-Amazon Athena charges you for the amount of data scanned per query.
-Compressing your data allows Amazon Athena to scan less data.
+Athena charges you for the amount of data scanned per query.
+Compressing your data allows Athena to scan less data.
 Converting your data to columnar formats allows Athena to selectively read only required columns to process the data.
 Partitioning your data also allows Athena to restrict the amount of data scanned.
 This leads to cost savings and improved performance.
-See pricing example for details.
+For more details, review the Amazon Athena pricing page.

 Q: How do I lower my costs?

-You can save 30%-90% on your query costs and get better performance by compressing, partitioning, and converting your data into columnar formats.
-Each of these operations reduces the amount of data Amazon Athena needs to scan to execute a query.
-Amazon Athena supports Apache Parquet and ORC, two of the most popular open-source columnar formats.
-You can see the amount of data scanned per query, on the Athena console.
+You can save 30% to 90% on your query costs and get better performance by compressing, partitioning, and converting your data into columnar formats.
+Each of these operations reduces the amount of data that Athena must scan to run a query.
+Athena supports Parquet and ORC, two of the most popular open-source columnar formats.
+You can see the amount of data scanned per query on the Athena console.

-Q: Does Amazon Athena charge me for failed queries?
+Q: Does Athena charge me for failed queries?

 No, you are not charged for failed queries.

-Q: Does Amazon Athena charge me for cancelled queries?
+Q: Does Athena charge me for canceled queries?

-Yes, if you cancel a query manually, you are charged for the amount of data scanned up to the point at which you cancelled the query.
+Yes.
+If you cancel a query manually, you are charged for the amount of data scanned up to the point at which you canceled the query.

-Q: Are there any additional charges associated with Amazon Athena?
+Q: Are there any additional charges associated with Athena?

-Amazon Athena queries data directly from Amazon S3, so your source data is billed at S3 rates.
-When Amazon Athena runs a query, it stores the results in an S3 bucket of your choice and you are billed at standard S3 rates for these result sets.
-We recommend you monitor these buckets and use lifecycle policies to control how much data gets retained.
+Athena queries data directly from S3, so your source data is billed at S3 rates.
+When Athena runs a query, it stores the results in an S3 bucket of your choice.
+You are then billed at standard S3 rates for these result sets.
+It is recommended that you monitor these buckets and use lifecycle policies to control how much data gets retained.

-Q. Will I be charged for using AWS Glue Data Catalog?
+Q: Will I be charged for using Data Catalog?

-Yes, you are charged separately for using the AWS Glue Data Catalog.
-Click here to learn more about Glue Data Catalog pricing, review the AWS Glue pricing page.
+Yes.
+You are charged separately for using the Data Catalog.
+To learn more about Data Catalog pricing, review the AWS Glue pricing page.